Christmas, Tower

 Why was he angry?

 “I know.”
 Joseph’s voice sounded like someone was trying to choke him.
 “That’s why the angels appeared to you.
 You inspect the Passover lambs and declare them fit.”
 His hand trembled as he held it out, palm up, inviting Uncle Asa to examine the baby.
-Then he wrapped his arms around Mary and cradled her against his chest.
+Then he wrapped his arms around his wife.

 As Jesus lay in his stone cradle, I saw him not as he was, but as he would be.
 Wrapped in a shroud, his broken, lifeless body lay on a stone slab.
 Isaiah told us, didn’t he?
 He would be pierced for our transgressions, crushed for our iniquities.